Skip to main content

 Recommended reading

-Frequently asked questions about SOC 2 vs security questionnaires
+An expert answers frequently asked questions about SOC 2 vs security questionnaires

-Below are answers from former auditor and Secureframe compliance expert Rob Gutierrez to frequently asked questions about SOC 2 and security questionnaires, including when you might need each — or both.
+Below are answers from former auditor and Secureframe compliance expert Rob Gutierrez to frequently asked questions about SOC 2 and security questionnaires, including when you might need each—or both.

-1.Do security questionnaires change or is there a standard format?
+1. Do security questionnaires change or is there a standard format?

 There are many types of security questionnaires, including CAIQs and RFPs.
 Vendors or suppliers can edit questionnaires as they best see fit to ensure vendor compliance and security.